 Cloud Composer 1 | Cloud Composer 2

-Apache Airflow includes a web interface that you can use to manage workflows (DAGs), manage the Airflow environment, and perform administrative actions.
+Apache Airflow includes a web user interface (UI) that you can use to manage workflows (DAGs), manage the Airflow environment, and perform administrative actions.
 For example, you can use the web interface to review the progress of a DAG, set up a new data connection, or review logs from previous DAG runs.

 Airflow web server